dantaki/Marcus-Aurelius-Bot/README.md

 ` virtue is the only good`

 Marcus wrote his thoughts for his own use, known today as the Meditations.
-This book is not only a valuable source of Stoic philosophy in the 2nd century AD, but a headspring for wisdom.
+This book is not only a valuable source of Stoic philosophy in the 2nd century AD but a headspring of wisdom.

-Listen to Marcus, listen to his thoughts, and follow on twitter
+Listen to Marcus, listen to his thoughts, and follow on twitter.

 [@BotAurelius]( https://twitter.com/BotAurelius)